PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 ## wallet_getPermissions :
 ### Usage :
-Opens a window in the wallet and ask the authorization to connect your DAPP.
+Indicate if the active account is authorized by the wallet to interact with the DAPP.
 ### Input :
 No parameters.
 ### Output :